top of page

 • What is a credit data furnisher?

 A data furnisher refers to a company or reporting agency that provides payment and account information to credit bureaus.
-It may include credit bureaus, tenant screening companies, check verification services, medical information services, or any debt not paid etc.
+It may include credit bureaus, tenant screening companies, check verification services, medical information services, or companies that report unpaid debt.

 bottom of page